dario-digregorio/flutter_github_actions/README.md

 # Flutter CI/CD with Fastlane and GitHub Actions: The Basics (Part 1)

 ![Flutter CI/CD](docs/flutter_cicd.png)
-## Introduction
+# Introduction

-If you're looking to streamline your Flutter app's deployment to the AppStore and PlayStore, you're in the right spot.
-We'll use Fastlane and GitHub Actions to automate our workflow.
-By the end of this tutorial, you'll have a automated pipeline that builds and deploys your Flutter app to your preferred App Stores.
-This guide will skip all the setup and configuration of Fastlane and GitHub Actions, and will focus on the Flutter and Workflow specific parts of the setup.
+If you're looking to streamline your Flutter app's deployment to the AppStore and PlayStore, you've come to the right place.
+We'll be using Fastlane and GitHub Actions to automate our workflow.
+By the end of this tutorial, you'll have an automated pipeline that builds and deploys your Flutter app to your preferred app stores.
+In this guide we will skip all the setup and configuration of Fastlane and GitHub Actions, and will focus on the Flutter and workflow specific parts of the setup.

 Repository: [Flutter App CI/CD with Fastlane and GitHub Actions](https://github.com/dario-digregorio/flutter_github_actions)

-## Prerequisites
+# Prerequisites

 - A Flutter app
-- Flavors and Environment Variables set up in your Flutter app.
+- Flavors and environment Variables set up in your Flutter app.
 You can follow the [official Flutter guide](https://flutter.dev/docs/deployment/flavors) to set this up.
 - You should be able to build a release version for Android and iOS.
 You can follow the [Android guide](https://flutter.dev/docs/deployment/android) and [iOS guide](https://docs.flutter.dev/deployment/ios) to set this up.
-- A GitHub account with your app's repo.
+- A GitHub account with your app repo.
 - Fastlane installed on your local machine.
 You can follow the [official Fastlane installation guide](https://docs.fastlane.tools/getting-started/ios/setup/).
-- AppStore and PlayStore accounts ready for deployment with your apps project setup.
+- AppStore and PlayStore accounts ready for deployment with your app project setup.
 - Follow the initial [CD Flutter Guide](https://docs.flutter.dev/deployment/cd#local-setup) to setup the Fastlane folders in your Flutter project.

-When you finished all the prerequisites, you should have following project structure with Fastlane folders in both iOS and Android folders:
+When you have completed all the prerequisites, you should have the following project structure with Fastlane folders in both iOS and Android folders:

 ```
 - android